FESOM/fesom2_doc/doc/getting_started/getting_started.rst

     0 1 1948
     0 1 1948

-This is initial date of the model run, or the time the cold start of your model.
-More detailed explination of the clock file will be given in the `The clock file`_ section.
+This is initial date of the model run, or the time of the `cold start` of your model.
+More detailed explanation of the clock file will be given in the `The clock file`_ section.

 The next step is to make some changes in the model configuration.
 All runtime options can be set in the namelists that are located in the config directory: